steverice/pagerduty-api-v2-deck/PITCHME.md

 This post by Leah Culver at Dropbox was a great example of how to be concise and helpful when talking about a new API version.
 -->

-#VSLIDE

-## Gather usage data

-- which endpoints aren't being used?
-- which endpoints are being used in ways they shouldn't?
-- which customers are using the APIs?

-#VSLIDE?image=assets/images/pour-over.jpg

-## Pour over logs

 #HSLIDE

 # Plan